Monday, March 16, 2026

 The TOTU Lagrangian includes the Hermitian non-local term

-[ \mathcal{L}\phi = \frac{\lambda\phi}{2} \psi^* \left( \frac{1}{1 - \phi \nabla^2} \right) \psi + \text{h.c.}, ]
+$$\mathcal{L}_\phi = \frac{\lambda_\phi}{2} \psi^* \left( \frac{1}{1 - \phi \nabla^2} \right) \psi + \text{h.c.},$$

-where (\lambda_\phi > 0) is the coupling strength (optimized to (\lambda_\phi \approx 0.0487) in simulations).
-The resolvent is the mathematical embedding of the self-similarity recurrence (r^2 = r + 1), ensuring maximal constructive nesting without beats.
+where $(\lambda_\phi > 0)$ is the coupling strength (optimized to $(\lambda_\phi \approx 0.0487)$ in simulations).
+The resolvent is the mathematical embedding of the self-similarity recurrence $(r^2 = r + 1)$, ensuring maximal constructive nesting without beats.

 2. Fourier-Space Representation

-In momentum space ((\nabla^2 \psi \to -k^2 \psi), where (k = |\mathbf{k}|)), the operator becomes
+In momentum space ($(\nabla^2 \psi \to -k^2 \psi)$, where $(k = |\mathbf{k}|)$), the operator becomes

-[ \frac{1}{1 - \phi \nabla^2} \tilde{\psi}(k) = \frac{\tilde{\psi}(k)}{1 + \phi k^2}. ]
+$$ \frac{1}{1 - \phi \nabla^2} \tilde{\psi}(k) = \frac{\tilde{\psi}(k)}{1 + \phi k^2}.$$

-This is a Lorentzian-like damping kernel: for high k (short wavelengths), the denominator grows as (\phi k^2), suppressing the contribution by (1/k^2).
-The golden ratio (\phi > 1) ensures the damping is stronger than a simple (1/(1 + k^2)) (e.g., Yukawa potential), with the specific value (\phi) optimizing irrationality for non-resonant suppression.
+This is a Lorentzian-like damping kernel: for high k (short wavelengths), the denominator grows as $(\phi k^2$), suppressing the contribution by $(1/k^2)$.
+The golden ratio $(\phi > 1)$ ensures the damping is stronger than a simple $(1/(1 + k^2))$ (e.g., Yukawa potential), with the specific value (\phi) optimizing irrationality for non-resonant suppression.

 3. Series Expansion and Recursive Damping

-The resolvent expands as a geometric series (valid for (|\phi \nabla^2| < 1), enforced by the lattice cutoff at (k_{\max} \approx 6)):
+The resolvent expands as a geometric series (valid for $(|\phi \nabla^2| < 1)$, enforced by the lattice cutoff at $(k_{\max} \approx 6)):$

-[ \frac{1}{1 - \phi \nabla^2} = \sum_{k=0}^{\infty} \phi^k (\nabla^2)^k. ]
+$$ \frac{1}{1 - \phi \nabla^2} = \sum_{k=0}^{\infty} \phi^k (\nabla^2)^k.$$

-Each term ((\nabla^2)^k) represents higher-order spatial derivatives that act on short scales (high frequencies).
-The weighting (\phi^k) (with (\phi > 1)) exponentially damps higher orders: for large k, (\phi^k) grows rapidly, but since (\nabla^2 \to -k^2), the overall contribution to high-k modes is suppressed as (\phi^{-k}) in the inverse transform.
+Each term $((\nabla^2)^k)$ represents higher-order spatial derivatives that act on short scales (high frequencies).
+The weighting $(\phi^k)$ (with $(\phi > 1)$) exponentially damps higher orders: for large k, $(\phi^k)$ grows rapidly, but since ($\nabla^2 \to -k^2$), the overall contribution to high-k modes is suppressed as $(\phi^{-k})$ in the inverse transform.

 For a perturbation mode with wavenumber m, the damping rate is

-[ \gamma_m \propto - \lambda_\phi \phi^{-m}. ]
+$$ \gamma_m \propto - \lambda_\phi \phi^{-m}. $$

-Since (\phi > 1), (\phi^{-m}) decays exponentially with m — high-m (short-wavelength) perturbations are damped fastest, stabilizing the vortex against fragmentation.
+Since $(\phi > 1)$,$ (\phi^{-m})$ decays exponentially with m — high-m (short-wavelength) perturbations are damped fastest, stabilizing the vortex against fragmentation.

 4. Application to Vortex Perturbations

-For a n=4 vortex with small azimuthal perturbation (\epsilon_m):
+For a n=4 vortex with small azimuthal perturbation ($\epsilon_m$):

-[ \frac{d \epsilon_m}{dt} = -i \frac{\Gamma}{4\pi r^2} \left( \ln \frac{8r}{a} - \frac{1}{4} + \frac{1}{2m} \right) m \epsilon_m - \lambda_\phi \phi^{-m} \epsilon_m. ]
+$$ \frac{d \epsilon_m}{dt} = -i \frac{\Gamma}{4\pi r^2} \left( \ln \frac{8r}{a} - \frac{1}{4} + \frac{1}{2m} \right) m \epsilon_m - \lambda_\phi \phi^{-m} \epsilon_m. $$

-The Ο•-term provides the damping that raises the energy barrier for m=1,2,3 modes, preventing core filling as seen in our 3D BEC simulations (core density <0.003, radiation suppressed 82%).
+The ϕ-term provides the damping that raises the energy barrier for m=1,2,3 modes, preventing core filling as seen in our 3D BEC simulations (core density <0.003, radiation suppressed 82%).

 5. Connection to Vacuum Noise Floor